 This type of emotional disruption can sometimes trigger depression.
 Signs that you may be depressed include:

 - feeling down or hopeless during the past month

-- no longer taking pleasure in the things that you enjoy
+- no longer taking pleasure in the things that you used to enjoy

 Contact your GP for advice if you think that you may be depressed.
 There are a range of effective treatments for depression, including antidepressant medication and talking therapies, such as cognitive behavioural therapy (CBT).

 Read more about depression and coping with cancer.

 You may also find Jo's Cervical Cancer Trust website a useful resource.
 It's the UK’s only charity dedicated to women who are affected by cervical cancer.

 There may also be local support groups in your area for women affected by cancer.
 Your specialist cancer nurse should be able to provide contact details.